-The Board of Directors and senior management are expected to establish a risk culture that represents an expectation of values and conduct from all staff.
-An expectation of values and conduct outlines what is expected from each individual in terms of behavior and actions.
+The Board and senior management are expected to establish a risk culture that represents an expectation of values and conduct from all staff.
+This expectation outlines what is expected from each individual in terms of behavior and actions.
 The Board expects all staff to demonstrate exemplary conduct, act responsibly, fairly, and with integrity towards clients, staff, and in the communities in which we live and work.

-The Board of Directors expects all staff to:
+The Board expects all staff to: